airnativeextensions/nativeextensions-documentation/docs/googleanalytics/enhanced-ecommerce.md

 Enhanced ecommerce enables the measurement of user interactions with products across the user's shopping experience, which include product impressions, product clicks, viewing product details, adding a product to a shopping cart, initiating the checkout process, transactions, and refunds.

 Below we cover the main concepts involved with Enhanced Ecommerce.
-The API is very similar to the Android Google Analytics API so you should be able to refer to that for any advanced usage: https://developers.google.com/analytics/devguides/collection/android/v4/enhanced-ecommerce
+The API is very similar to the Android Google Analytics API so you should be able to refer to that for any [advanced usage](https://developers.google.com/analytics/devguides/collection/android/v4/enhanced-ecommerce).